-Your Manitou pontoon boat can be the perfect place to watch professional fireworks launched for Independence Day, Canada Day or any other special occasion.
+Your Manitou pontoon boat can be the perfect place to watch professional fireworks launched for Canada Day or any other special occasion.
 When watching fireworks from a boat, you’ll have an unobstructed view in a dark environment, and often the exploding fireworks will be reflected on the water, making them even more spectacular.
 Follow these tips for viewing fireworks from your boat to make your experience a Manitou Moment that’s safe for everyone.

-For large fireworks displays the U.S. Coast Guard or the local marine patrol may designate an approved anchoring zone that will be in safe water, out of a channel and away from an area where spent fireworks may land on the water.
+For large fireworks displays the Canadian Coast Guard or the local marine patrol may designate an approved anchoring zone that will be in safe water, out of a channel and away from an area where spent fireworks may land on the water.
 If you can, check out this area in daylight to become familiar with the route and the water depth for anchoring.
 Make the destination a GPS waypoint on your navigation device and plot a route home to help you navigate after the show.
 Practice navigated home in the dark from the anchoring zone if you are unfamiliar with the route or don’t boat often after sunset.
 This will give you a chance to pick out landmarks and channel markers.

 Be a sober captain to ensure that nothing interferes with your judgement.
 Marine patrols are likely to be in “zero tolerance” mode during busy events like a fireworks display, and you need to be on top of your game to navigate in the dark, in a crowd.